 In honor of Movember, C&C Cakery is holding The Manly Cupcake Challenge (and has started a donation team), to bring awareness of prostate cancer to the blogosphere.
 It's a great way for gals like myself to contribute, despite our inability to grow a mo'.
 The challenge: make a manly cupcake, in flavor or in decoration.

-Here's how this cupcake is manly: 1) Beer (flavor), 2) Football, 3) BBQ Grill (evokes man's favorite food, meat), 4) Lack of frilly liners, 5) Matcha (bitterness to tamper down on frosting sweetness), 6) Nature colors, and 7) Fire (the closest I could get to an explosion).
+Here's how this cupcake is manly: 1) Beer (flavor), 2) Football, 3) BBQ Grill (meat!), 4) Lack of frilly liners, 5) Matcha (bitterness to tamper down on frosting sweetness), 6) Nature colors, and 7) Fire (the closest I could get to an explosion).

 Cool right?
 I think the grill cookies would also be great for a BBQ or a 4th of July party.
 And, of course, these cupcakes would be great for the Superbowl, with the footballs decorated with your team's colors.
 So now that you're acquainted with Movember, if you have to time, read up more about it and donate.